Technology Fee Advisory Committee

 The student technology fee funds a broad range of projects designed to improve the information technology capabilities and services for students, faculty and staff.
 Proposals specifically addressing innovative uses of technology to improve instruction and student learning are encouraged.

-Spring 2013 Technology Fee Action Plan Proposals are due at 4 p.m. on Jan.
-10, 2014.
-Please download the action plan instructions and proposal form from the forms page on this website.
+Spring 2015 Technology Fee Action Plan Proposals are due at 5 p.m. on Jan.
+16, 2015.
+Application guidelines and the recently revised proposal form can be found on the forms page.

-NDSU students, faculty and staff to invited to consider this funding opportunity for campus projects that will improve the quality of education and campus life for students at NDSU through information technology.
+NDSU students, faculty and staff are invited to consider this funding opportunity for campus projects designed to improve instruction and student learning.

-To receive consideration, deliver a paper copy of the action plan to the TFAC, c/o Marc Wallman, interim vice president for information technology, Quentin Burdick Building (formerly the IACC) 206.
-Before submitting the plan, ensure all the required signatures have been obtained.
-Additionally, please submit an electronic copy of your action plan to Rian.Nostrum@ndsu.edu (231-7890) by Jan.
-10, 2014.
+To receive consideration, deliver a paper copy of the action plan with required signatures to the TFAC, c/o Marc Wallman, Vice President for Information Technology, Quentin Burdick Building 206.